BlameTroi/Troyisms/README.txt

 README.txt             -- This document.

-Language_Configuration -- Subdirectory with language specific tool
+LanguageConfiguration  -- Subdirectory with language specific tool
-                          configurations for Neovim, LSPs, Linters,
+                          configurations for editors, LSPs, Linters,
                           and Formatters.

 booking-it.txt         -- I like old text books.
 Here's how and why I pick
                           and use them, with notes on one particular text